Foundations of Health and Wellbeing

 There is also a co-investment model for companies who will not be paying into the levy.
 The government will cover 95% of the cost of the apprenticeship and the employer will only have to contribute the remaining 5%.
 Once payments have been declared to HMRC, employers will now have access to a digital apprenticeship account from which they will be able to access funding to pay for apprenticeship training.

 The maximum amount of money allocated to each standard falls into one of 30 funding bands, ranging from £1,500 to £27,000.
 The Nursing Associate standard has been allocated the following funding band:

 ALL SET?
 LET'S APPLY

 In order to apply for this programme, you will need to be employed in a relevant field (NHS, private Healthcare etc.).
-Apprenticeship roles for the Associate Nurse can be found on the links below:
+Apprenticeship roles for the Nursing Associate can be found on the links below:

 The application process is a two stage process - you will need to apply to the NHS Trust for your role first and following this the Trust will put you forward to the university where you will have to apply to the apprenticeship programme via our online application form.